1001rsl/Rysal-Rosel/README.md

 # Rysal Rosel
 Hi, I am John Rysal C. Rosel.
-I create designs and develop applications as it lets me expand my creativeness.
+I create designs and develop applications as it lets me expand my creativity.
 I really enjoy learning new things and I would love to collaborate with you.

 ## Skills